Pirussa/lei-22-s2-1da-g02/docs/SprintC/US004/US004_RegisterTheArrivalOfSnsUser.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** No duplicate entriens should be possible for the same SNS user on the same day or vaccine period.
+* **AC1:** No duplicate entries should be possible for the same SNS user on the same day or vaccine period.

 ### 1.4.
 Found out Dependencies